ils94/LOTROToSpeech/README.md

 # LOTRO To Speech
-A Python program that adds Voice Over to Lord of The Rings Online quests by using OCR.
+A Python program that adds A.I voice over to Lord of The Rings Online quests by using OCR.

 # Differences between LTSET and LTSEL